DreymaR/BigBagKbdTrixXKB/README.md

 	- https://github.com/DreymaR/BigBagKbdTrixXKB/issues/1#issuecomment-462952051
 	- https://unix.stackexchange.com/questions/397716/custom-keyboard-layout-without-root
 	- `setxkbmap -I $MYXKB -rules evdev <params> -print | xkbcomp -I $MYXKB - "$DISPLAY"
-	- "I made that tweak to setxkb and some small changes to use a hardcoded $HOME dir path, and it appears good."
+	- "I made that tweak to setkb and some small changes to use a hardcoded $HOME dir path, and it appears good."
 	- Another attempt by birdspider, with some tripups and solutions: https://github.com/DreymaR/BigBagKbdTrixXKB/issues/1#issuecomment-818880299
 * For an EsAlt variant as in EPKL: